Quantum-Accelerators/quacc/docs/install/wflow_engines.md

 # Workflow Engine Setup

 Using a workflow engine is a crucial component for scaling up quacc calculations in a high-throughput setting.
-We describe the necessary installation steps here.
+We describe the necessary installation steps here for the workflow manager of your choosing.

 !!!
 Tip